pryvated/glassdoor/README.md

 So the tip is to inspect/reverse a JavaScript sources of the web-site firstly!

 # How to improve
 To scale the scraper we can use something like `Kubernetes` to scale up the instances of scraper.
-Other than that we should use `MQ` services (s.e `RabbitMQ`, `Kafka`) to transfer urls to the scrapers.
+Other than that we should use `MQ` services (s.a. `RabbitMQ`, `Kafka`) to transfer urls to the scrapers.
 So an example architecture should look like this:

 ![There should be a picture here](https://gist.github.com/pryvated/be47ec1713348d1b68bcdfa16ad21693/raw/55140e25471fe912fc393a07b704009d0fc694da/figma_frame.png)